Sahej536/riow-pub/how-to/day1.md

 Write down a few of your thoughts about the day's goals

 ## Video 5
-Following along with the video, create your repl.it account and fork the assignment and code along with Angela.
+Following along with the video, create your repl.it account and fork the assignment and code along with Dr. Angela.

 Once you have your code working create a new file in this folder and name it v6.py and copy the code you wrote in repl.it into the python file.